Australian Bureau of Statistics

 The value of goods imported and amounts payable to non-residents for the provision of services to residents.

-An individual consumption good or service is one that is acquired by a household and used to satisfy the needs and wants of members of that household.
+Good or service that is acquired by a household and used to satisfy the needs and wants of members of that household.
 Individual goods and services can always be bought and sold on the market, although they may also be provided free, or at prices that are not economically significant, or as transfers in kind.
 Individual goods and services are essentially ‘private’, as distinct from ‘public’.
 See also Collective consumption.

-An institutional unit is an economic entity that is capable, in its own right, of owning assets, incurring liabilities, engaging in economic activities and engaging in transactions with other entities.
+An economic entity that is capable, in its own right, of owning assets, incurring liabilities, engaging in economic activities and engaging in transactions with other entities.

 Intellectual property products